 The other thing you will notice when walking around one of the main Polish cities, Warsaw in particular, is how the company is constantly expanding.
 Again, this shows the drive for Apple products here and the demand is definitely felt in the air.

-”The company, iSpot, is growing, Piotr said. ”We are opening a new saloon mid September (by the time you read this it should be open) in the galerii północnej (northern mall) mall area.
+”The company, iSpot, is growing, Piotr said. ”We are opening a new saloon mid September (by the time you read this it should be open) in the galerii północnej (northern mall).
 The design and outlook will be similar to this one and that characterises the Apple Stores.”

 The actual brand, iSpot, is independent from Apple, but is a subsidiary of Hili Ventures based in Malta, he said.
 That is the main company and owner of iSpot.
 And the firm functions solely in Poland as of now.

-This is reslly interesting because walking among the streets of Warsaw I did notice a couple other Apple product resellere, such as TechMac (which is evident looking at the feature list on its website focuses more on services and various business partnerships related to Apple products and may not mind working outside Apple’s warranty evne offering a service to renew the products) however, none of them had that look of the Apple Stores and the number of products and services offered in one location.
+This is really interesting because walking among the streets of Warsaw I did notice a couple other Apple product resellers, such as TechMac (which is evident looking at the feature list on its website focuses more on services and various business partnerships related to Apple products and may not mind working outside Apple’s warranty even offering a service to renew the products) however, none of them had that look of the Apple Stores and the number of products and services offered in one location.
 Nor were they as widespread as iSpot, offering so many locations on spot in the capital.